Hooked Fisherman

 Night fishing: white, chartreuse, or black.
 High contrast.
 Day fishing: natural colors — bunker, mackerel, or silver.
 Murky water: brighter or UV-enhanced colors.
 Clear water in sun: natural, subtle patterns.

 **Replacing stock hooks:** Most budget plugs come with hooks that are fine but not optimal.
-A set of Gamakatsu or Owner trebles in 2/0 or 4/0 will sharpen up your hookup ratio — worth the extra $3–4 per plug.
+A set of Gamakatsu or Owner trebles in 2/0 or 4/0 will sharpen up your hookup ratio, worth the extra $3 to $4 per plug.
+As of the 2026 season, anglers on CT surf-fishing forums increasingly recommend making this swap before the first trip of the year rather than after losing a fish to a dull hook.

 **Affiliate disclosure:** "Check price on Amazon" links are affiliate links — we earn a small commission at no cost to you.
 All monetized links are disclosed.